JayInnn/Data-Structure/README.md

 8. linked matrix

 ## Chapter 5
 Attention: in this chapter, to learn the tree and try to use generics programming.
+As binary tree, you should pay more attention on the ordering -- preorder, inorder, postorder and level-order.
+The thread tree make full use of **NULL** node to order the tree as list.
+The heap is mainly used to sort the array.
+The binary search tree can search the given key by half-hold.
+The selection tree can sort the massive data by IO.
 1. binary tree
 2. thread binary tree: **preorder**, inorder and **postorder** thread binary tree
 3. heap(max heap & min heap)